razeeniqbal/hackathon-cursor-leadsightz/README.md

 ## 📖 Overview

-LeadRadar is an intelligent lead generation platform that leverages Claude AI to automate prospect research, qualification, and outreach.
+LeadSightz is an intelligent lead generation platform that leverages Claude AI to automate prospect research, qualification, and outreach.
 Built during the Cursor x Anthropic Hackathon, it transforms how businesses discover and engage with potential customers.

 ### 🏆 Competition Tracks